d0rrax/sql_insert_generator/README.md

 ![line count](resources/line_count.png "line count")

-4. Now youcan type in the column names, choose the type and if the value should be surrounded with quotes
+4. Now you can type in the column names, choose the type and if the value should be surrounded with quotes

 ![values](resources/values.png "values")

-5. There are currently 4 options to select.
+5. There are currently 5 options to select.
 Null is the default selection.

 ![input options](resources/input_options.png "input options")